raidfr2/chriki/replit.md

 Suggestions feature: Make suggestions sound like the user is asking Chriki questions, not like suggestions from Chriki.
 Use natural Algerian Darija phrasing that sounds authentic.
 Chat behavior: Empty chats (without user messages) should not be saved to chat history.
 Bot message interactions: When hovering over bot responses, show copy and try again buttons for better user interaction.
+Chat management: Users can rename chats in chat history by clicking the edit button next to each chat title.

 # System Architecture